-Students completing the requirements for a bachelor of science (BS) degree in business and economics with a concentration in economics will be prepared to enter the business and nonprofit world as ethical leaders and competent analysts, with superior critical thinking and communication skills for professional settings.
+Students completing the requirements for a bachelor of science (BS) degree in business with a concentration in economics will be prepared to enter the business and nonprofit world as ethical leaders and competent analysts, with superior critical thinking and communication skills for professional settings.

 BSE 2110 – Financial Accounting

 A study of generally accepted accounting principles and techniques for measurement and reporting of financial information in a balance sheet, income statement, and statement of cash flows.
 It includes an introduction to analysis and interpretation of financial data for decision-making purposes.

 A study of managerial accounting concepts relevant to decision-making.
 Topics include cost accounting systems, the nature of costs, standard costs, and budgeting.

 An introduction to basic economic concepts and models.
 An aggregate and analytical view of economic analysis focusing on national income, employment, the price level, and economic growth.
 The theory of income determination, fiscal policy, monetary policy, and the international economy.
 Current issues and policies in macroeconomics including studies on labor force and job structure.
 Historical review and development of economic doctrines.
 Co-requisite: BSE 2110.